Memcached Backend

 • mapping (Dict[str, Any]) – a mapping with the keys/values to set.

-• timeout (Optional[int]) – the cache timeout for the key in seconds (if not specified, it uses the default timeout).
+• timeout (int | None) – the cache timeout for the key in seconds (if not specified, it uses the default timeout).
 A timeout of 0 indicates that the cache never expires.

-A list containing all keys sucessfuly set
+A list containing all keys successfully set

-Return type
+Return type:

 boolean